Knowing your employees

 - Employment information... date started with employer, job title and date started current job;**

-- Terms and conditions ... pay rate(s), hours of work, holidays, maternity leave and pensions;**
+- Terms and conditions ... pay rate(s), hours of work, holidays, parental leave and pensions;**

 - Absence information... lateness and sickness (authorised and unauthorised);

 - Details of accidents at work;